codemagic-ci-cd/codemagic-docs/content/knowledge-base/slack-api-integration.md

 ### Step 5: Making the cURL Request

-You can specify the JSON Payload in your post processing script, if you are using the workflow editor or add it as script step in your workflow if you are using yaml.
+You can specify the JSON Payload in your post processing script, if you are using the workflow editor or add it as script step in the `publishing` section in your workflow if you are using yaml.

 {{< highlight yaml "style=paraiso-dark">}}
+publishing:
+  scripts:
+    - name: Publish to Slack
+      script: |
       curl -X POST -H 'Content-type: application/json' --data '{"text":"payload"}' $SLACK_WEBHOOK_URL
 {{< /highlight >}}

 payload refers to the the JSON Payload, which you can save as a variable